What Volga Tatar Women Wore in the 19th Century

 About

 I'm a daily wearer of historical clothing and a Volga Tatar.
 I’m also passionate about experimental archaeology.
-I show how these aspects can intersect, by glimpsing firsthand into what it may have been like for people historically, applied in a modern context.
-I also discuss historical fashion and hand sewing and how we can interact with the world in a more compassionate, sustainable, and connected way.
-For business inquiries please contact: [email protected] For my own everyday clothing, I wear Ancient Greek, Viking, Medieval, Renaissance, Victorian, and other eras, as well as incorporating more of my Indigenous (Turkic) dress.
+I enjoy glimpsing firsthand into what it may have been like for people in the past, applied in a modern context by exploring historical fashion and hand sewing, and how we can interact with the world in a more compassionate, sustainable, and connected way.
+For business inquiries please contact: [email protected] For my own everyday clothing, I wear Ancient Greek, Medieval, Renaissance, Prehistoric and other eras, as well as incorporating more of my Indigenous (Turkic) dress.
 All the garments I make for myself are 100% hand-stitched and are slow to construct!
-I feel working by hand is a wonderful way to connect with the process of sewing and to show the durability of hand-sewn garments.
+I feel this is a wonderful way to connect with the process of sewing and show the durability of hand-sewn garments.
 This is a welcoming space for all genders, sexualities, ethnicities, and any other marginalised groups.
+My account is supervised by the Dutch Media Authority.

 Video Description